Roman Abramovich pictured at peace talks in Istanbul after ‘suspected poisoning’

 Abramovich was seen meeting with Turkish president Tayyip Erdogan at the Dolmabahce Palace in Istanbul on Tuesday morning, according to Russia Today.

-The Chelsea owner suffered the symptoms after a meeting in Kyiv earlier this month, sources close to the situation told the PA news agency on Monday.
+The Chelsea owner suffered the symptoms after a meeting in Kyiv earlier this month, sources close to the situation said on Monday.

 Abramovich and at least two senior Ukrainian peace negotiators were said to have experienced symptoms of suspected poisoning, including red eyes, constant and painful tearing, and peeling skin on their faces and hands.